Your responsibilities as a leaseholder, what the council is responsible for, looking after the property and what happens when you come to sell.

 You will also be responsible for paying towards major works, paying your service charge bill, maintaining the allocated garden, giving written notice if you are going to sublet your property and checking your mortgage agreement for any conditions that may apply.

-Uttlesford District Council owns the structure of the flats and is therefore responsible for upkeep of the following:
+Uttlesford District Council owns the structure of the flats and is responsible for upkeep of:

 - external walls